 In addition to the completed application, the applicant must provide the following:

-1) Copy of Drivers license/ ID reflecting property address
+1) Current Drivers license/ ID reflecting property address

 2) Current Year property tax bill